“Too Clever By Half”

 Since their launch in the 90s, their peak of power was two members of parliament but now have none.
 Their most prominent party leader, who you might reasonably expect to be the most successful, ran for election to parliament a total of seven times and won none of them.
 (He was since elected as an MP in 2024, long after leaving his leadership post.)

 And yet, the UK is not a member of the European Union anymore.
-Far from being a failure, they might be the most successful political party ever!
+I hurts my remoaner Euro-enthusiast heart to admit it, but far from being a failure, they might be the most successful political party ever!

 How did it happen?